Why SWEET supports social workers and other health professionals?

 Changing that narrative—my narrative—also means changing my professional, and, perhaps, personal identity.
 How I've been socialized in the world of work, and, on a bigger scale, sets the stage for the further professionalization of the social work practice, because social work is, indeed, a profession.

 After working in systems that have not prioritized supervision, mentoring, and training, and feeling and seeing the cost to myself and other social workers, I am ready now.
-I am ready to find my voice and advocate for not just other people, but myself as well.
+I am ready to find my voice and advocate for not just other people, but myself as well, and for all agencies, to make this possible.
 I am ready to help create a supportive community, one for which I, too, want to be a part of.
 I am ready to help my community of social workers know our value and have the tools to grow professionally.
 I am ready to help change the way social workers come into the profession, so that future social work leaders have the things they need to continue to do this work, while remaining healthy.
 I am ready for SWEET. —Karen Dubin McKnight, PhD, LCSW, MBAc

 As a consultant on business development, Lelia Elliston shares from personal experience.
 I have social workers among my family and friends, and I come to SWEET having witnessed first hand what front-line social workers go through on a daily basis, in order to meet their quota and billable hours.
 And, all this exists to the point of exhaustion.
 I have seen that despite this, many social workers persist, dedicated to the work, the families and the people they serve.
 However, I have also seen how the level of burn out leads some social workers to leave the profession all together.
 I joined SWEET to be part of the movement that will help all social workers and other health professionals have the support they need to remain in the profession they love.” —Lelia Elliston, PhD